Coherent-Partners/spark-ts-sdk/docs/services.md

 ```

 - using **serviceId**:
-  `serviceId` is the UUID of the service.
-It will execute the latest version of the service.
+  `serviceId` is the UUID of the service and points to the latest version of the service.

 ```ts
 await spark.services.execute('service/uuid');